-Junior High/High School (6th through 12th Grade)
+High School (9th through 12th Grade)

 - If a student fails to submit his/her homework/seatwork/project/report on the day assigned, 10% will automatically be deducted. - An additional 10% will be deducted until the assigned work is completed and turned into the teacher (up to three school days). - After the 3rd day, mandatory homework detention will be given by the teacher to those students who have not turned in an assignment.
-The purpose of the detention is to complete the assignment; if a student does not attend the homework detention the assignment will receive a failing grade. - In addition, teacher may also implement one of the Minor Infractions Consequences listed on page 44 when the student is given a failing grade on the assignment.

-• Repeated failure to complete homework (5 or more non-submitted homework assignments per quarter), will result in a referral to the Guidance Office with possible disciplinary action.
+The purpose of the detention is to complete the assignment; if a student does not attend the homework detention the assignment will receive a failing grade. - Teachers will make an effort to communicate by phone call, memorandum, e-mail, or face-to-face with the parent/guardian regarding students with consistent missing work. - In addition, a teacher may also implement one of the Minor Infractions consequences listed on page 44 when the student is given a failing grade on the assignment. - Repeated failure to complete homework (5 or more non-submitted homework assignments per quarter), will result in a referral to the Guidance Office with possible disciplinary action.

-NOTE: Special circumstances i.e. illness, death in family, off-island trips, etc... will be reviewed by administration and be given extensions on a case by case basis.
+NOTE: Special circumstances i.e. illness, death in the family, off-island trips, etc... will be reviewed by the teacher or administration and be given extensions on a case-by-case basis.